- Rakish, sport-wagon look

 features & specs

 With authentically athletic looks and performance balancing out good passenger space, cargo versatility, and loads of high-tech features, the 2014 Ford Escape is attractive to a wide range of buyers.

-Just last year, the Ford Escape emerged from a transformation—escaping its boxy, SUV-influenced past and becoming a rakish, sporty, more carlike crossover with crisp handling, potent engines, and even a little more passenger space.
-The 2014 Escape carries into 2014 mostly unchanged, although the Escape SEL trim has been dropped from the lineup.
+Just last year, the Ford Escape fled its boxy, SUV-influenced past and became a rakish, sporty, more carlike crossover with crisp handling, potent engines, and even a little more passenger space.
+The 2014 Escape latches onto that well-received transformation, carrying into 2014 mostly unchanged, although the Escape SEL trim has been dropped.

 And there's certainly no need for any change on this model yet.
 Americans are just noticing—and getting used to—the look of the new Escape.
 From 2001 to 2012, you'll remember, the Escape did its best impression of the first-generation Explorer, down to the grille and window shapes and even the outdated graining of its interior plastics.
 This current 2014 Escape is everything but that—a rakish profile and aggressive road-going stance on the outside; sporty, almost cockpit-like layout inside.